ZinYY/StreamingWavelet/README.md

 # Python implementation for _Streaming Wavelet Operator_

-This is the python implementation for the Streaming Wavelet Operator, which **sequentially** applies wavelet transform to a 1D signal efficiently in an online manner (instead of recalculation in each round).
+This is the python implementation for the Streaming Wavelet Operator, which **sequentially** applies wavelet transform to a sequence efficiently in an online manner (instead of recalculation in each round).

 The **speed** of the Streaming Wavelet Operator is much faster than the traditional wavelet transform for streaming data, especially for long signals, due to its use of lazy updates and bit-wise operations in the implementation.